FlyBase/react-alignment-graphic/README.md

         );
     }
 }),document.getElementsById('#graphic'));
 ```

+## Filtering

+If you want to filter the hits displayed, you can pass a filter callback funciton via the
+`hitFilter` property.

+The callback should follow the [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+syntax.
+The element passed to it is the hit object in the JSON result.

 ## JSON Format

 This plugin has only been tested with the JSON format used by NCBI BLAST+ 2.4.0.